sikaeducation/curriculum/102/standards/apply-version-control/topics/git-intro/README.md

 git reset --hard HEAD~1
 ```

-Now your code has the changes you've made to the HTML, but not the changes you made to the CSS.
-It's like you ran "undo" on your previous change.
+Now your code has the changes you've made to the HTML but not the changes you made to the CSS.
+It's like you ran undo on your previous change.

 ## Git Is Complicated

 Git is a really powerful tool that can do much more than this example.
-Unfortunately, that comes with a lot of complexity, and a even beginner Git tutorials can get intimidating very quickly.
-Fortunately, it's OK to memorize a couple of Git commands to get started.
+Unfortunately, even beginner Git tutorials can get intimidating very quickly.
+It's OK to just memorize a couple of Git commands to get started.
 It's not necessary to have a clear mental model of how Git works to use it and you can always go deeper later.

 ## Git Is Not GitHub

 [Git](https://git-scm.com/) is a open-source command-line tool that keeps track of different versions of your files.
-You can use it by yourself on files that never leave your computer, or use to collaborate with others over the internet.
+You can even use it on personal files and documents that never leave your computer.
 It's near-ubiquitous today, but its most prominent alternative is [Mercurial](https://www.mercurial-scm.org/).
-Git has largely replaced [SVN](https://subversion.apache.org/), which was the most common version control system previously.
+Git largely replaced [SVN](https://subversion.apache.org/), which was previously the most common version control system.

-GitHub is a commercial product (currently owned by Microsoft) that stores Git repositories in the cloud, manages access to them, and offers a suite of tools for enabling efficient collaboration on them.
-Its major competitors are [Bitbucket](https://bitbucket.org/) (owned by [Atlassian](https://www.atlassian.com/)) and [GitLab](https://about.gitlab.com/).
+GitHub is a commercial product by Microsoft that stores Git repositories, manages access to them, and offers a suite of tools for enabling efficient collaboration on them.
+Its major competitors are [SalesForce](https://www.salesforce.com/)'s [Bitbucket](https://bitbucket.org/) and [GitLab](https://about.gitlab.com/).

-You'll work with both tools in your career, but even early on it's important to distinguish between these.
+You'll work with both tools, but even early on it's important to distinguish between them.

 ## Trivia